gwbres/adi-ad9546/README.md

 because `digital` is implied.
 * `--holdover`: forces clock to holdover state, `--type` is disregarded because `digital` is implied.

+It is easier to always request a `free-run`, in the sense this request cannot fail.

 ## Power down script